 Gabriella Levy is a senior majoring in Political Science with a double concentration in Human Rights and Hispanic Studies.
 She will also be initiated into Phi Beta Kappa, the national honor society, on May 16, 2017.
-Gabriella has been accepted into a Ph.D program in Political Science at Duke University.
+Levy has been accepted into a Ph.D program in Political Science at Duke University.

 Why did you decide to pursue human rights for your academic and professional path?